 Allowing your animals to breed may seem like an appropriate way to let nature run its course, but uninhibited reproduction can have harmful consequences.
-Dog and Cat spay and neuter surgeries are some of the most common offered in veterinary medicine, and for good reason.
+Dog and Cat spay and neuter surgeries are some of the most commonly offered in veterinary medicine and for good reason.
 Millions of cats and dogs end up homeless year after year due to stray animal overpopulation.
 Furthermore, shelters become overcrowded and many pets never find their forever homes.
 To reduce this statistic and give animals a better chance at a happier, healthier life, we recommend spaying and neutering for pets in White House and neighboring communities.

 How Spaying & Neutering Keeps Pets Healthy

 Our goal with routine spay and neuter surgeries is to provide maximum medical and behavioral benefits to your pets.
 These benefits include:

 - Reducing likelihood of developing mammary tumors (breast cancer)

 - Preventing ovarian cancer and pyometra (uterine infection)

 - Reducing aggression and inappropriate mounting of objects/other animals

 - Eliminating the development of testicular tumors (cancer)